 On September 12, 2022, we filed a form 12b-25 with the SEC to notify the Commission that we were not in a position to file this Form 10-K in a timely manner without unreasonable effort or expense for reasons described below.
 In the course of preparing our financial statements, we discovered that employee support and oversight time for a certain project was allocated to our general overhead expense category rather than to the specific project to which it should have been allocated.
 We conducted an internal review and determined the amount of misallocated time was immaterial.
 As a result of this issue, our Audit Committee engaged third-party advisors to conduct a review of the Company's internal control over financial reporting and findings of the investigation.
-The review confirmed our internal conclusion that the misallocated time was immaterial and the review supported management's conclusion that no material weakness in our internal control over financial reporting was effective at a reasonable assurance level at June 30, 2022.
+The review confirmed our internal conclusion that the misallocated time was immaterial and the review supported management's conclusion that no material weakness in our internal control over financial reporting exists and that our internal control over financial reporting was effective at a reasonable assurance level at June 30, 2022.